bsmg/beat-saber-community-wiki/modding/example-mod.md

 > Before you start, please be sure you've read the [template setup guide](/modding/intro) to download the plugin template and set up your project.
 {.is-warning}
 # Plugin Beginnings
+> If at any point you feel overwhelmed, it probably means you do not have enough experience.
+In that case, consider watching some Unity and C# tutorials to get familiar with Unity.
+{.is-danger}

 If you followed the [template setup guide](/modding/intro), you should end up with something similar to the following below: